ABOUT RHONDA CARRIER

 Travel Writer, Lifestyle Writer and Editor

-A leading UK travel expert, Rhonda has written for publications as diverse as National Geographic Traveller, The Guardian, Condé Nast Traveller, Metro, Country Life, Red Online, Good Housekeeping, Platinum, Travel Weekly, Culture Trip, Easyjet Traveller, The Observer, Metro, The Telegraph, Lonely Planet, Prima, The South China Morning Post, Thomas Cook Travel, Delta Sky, JetAway, Family Traveller, Selling Travel, Travel Trade Gazette, Food and Travel and Insider Picardy, and has authored and edited travel and guide books for Rizzoli, Frommer's, Time Out, Fodor's and Lonely Planet among others.
+A leading UK travel expert, Rhonda has written for publications as diverse as National Geographic Traveller, The Guardian, The Sunday Times, Condé Nast Traveller, Metro, Country Life, Red Online, Good Housekeeping, Platinum, Travel Weekly, Culture Trip, Easyjet Traveller, The Observer, Metro, The Telegraph, Lonely Planet, Prima, The South China Morning Post, Thomas Cook Travel, Delta Sky, JetAway, Family Traveller, Selling Travel, Travel Trade Gazette, Food and Travel and Insider Picardy, and has authored and edited travel and guide books for Rizzoli, Frommer's, Time Out, Fodor's and Lonely Planet among others.

 She is also commissioning editor and main writer for the leading family travel website TakeTheFamily.com.
 She was features editor for the Time Out Manchester pop-up magazine, commissioning editor for the charity Kids in Museums, and the family travel expert for P&O Ferries, and has discussed family travel issues on Radio 4's Woman's Hour and other radio shows.
 She has appeared as a guest editor at Dea Birkett's Travel Writing Workshops and was a volunteer for the children's holiday charity CHICKS.